Orlando Annulment Lawyers

 Help with Annulments in Florida

-Our Orlando annulment and divorce attorneys are frequently called upon to explain the difference between an annulment and a divorce.
+Our Orlando annulment attorneys are frequently called upon to explain the difference between an annulment and a divorce.
 Under Florida law, an annulment may be sought when the marriage between the parties was invalid or void.

 An invalid or void marriage occurs when the elements of a valid marriage were nonexistent, meaning that no marriage ever existed.
 In such cases, the court will issue an order stating the marriage is void.
 On the other hand, a divorce is the proper course of action when a valid marriage existed between the parties and the court is able to enter an order dissolving the marriage.